Data-Research-Council-for-Students/Anytranslate/README.md

 How is this better than [google trans]()?
 - It is asynchronous.
-- Data can be taken in json format from endpoint
+- Data can be fetched in json format from endpoint